Holly on a Christmas Tablescape

 To read about the What, Where and How of napkin rings please click here.

-I found these vintage holly and white place card holders with red candles on Etsy last year.
+I found these vintage holly and white place card holders with red candles on Etsy a few years ago.
 They were in the original box with a price tag from Maas Brothers.
 Maas Brothers was a store started by two brothers in Tampa, Florida in 1886.
 The brand ended in 1991 when the company was taken over by another company.
 I suspect these place card holders were sold between the 1960’s and the 1980’s.
 There is a space to write the guest’s name and it can be erased so that the place card holder can be used again.
 The original candles were included, I can’t believe that they weren’t broken at some point.
 I love finding vintage napkin rings and place card holders because they are different from those that are sold today.
 To read about the what, where and how of place card holders, please click here.

 I used my red Waterford Marquis Brookside goblets on this table setting.
 I bought them at HomeGoods several years ago.
 Hubby and I were in there and I suddenly saw a few and quickly found twelve and bought them all!
 If you read the tablescapes section on my blog you have seen this red goblet on many tablescapes.
 I think if I were starting a tablescaping hobby, a set of red goblets would be one of my first purchases.
 They can be used several times a year.
 The green cut glass goblet on the right came from Williams Sonoma a few years ago.
 The pattern is called Christmas Pine Cone Cut and they were selling it in red and green when I bought them.
 They are hand cut and hand painted and I really love the pine cone design.
 They are a prettier brighter green color than these photos show.